Dav-11/Dav-11/README.md

 - 👋 Hi, I’m @Dav-11
-- 🌱 I’m currently studying System design  and Golang
+- 🌱 I’m currently studying Computer engineering, my main intrests revolve around low level and OS programming, hardware and cloud-native technologies.
 - 💞️ I’m not looking to collaborate at the moment but I get intrested easily so...

 <!---- 👀 I’m interested in --->